PaulNowak36/Kritical-Hit/Documents/Functionnal/Functionnal_Specs.md

 - **Complex customization tools**:

-  - Stat and damage calculator editors.
+  - Stat editors, creating new stats and updating existing ones.

   - Skill and ability creators with emblem and element tagging.